garrandall/popular-music-data/tracks/isis-joyner-lucas-logic.md

 Right now  this is what i’m living
 Snakes in the grass
 I don’t need a lawnmower to get to killin’
-I don’t know whether to make heads or tails i don’t know what i’m feeling But i’m bouta paint the ceiling with the blood of every single villain While i reel in just desserts that’s a million
+I don’t know whether to make heads or tails I don’t know what i’m feeling But i’m bouta paint the ceiling with the blood of every single villain While I reel in just desserts that’s a million
 I ain’t trippin’
 I ain’t rippin’
-Im just flowing like i never took a Ritalin
+Im just flowing like I never took a Ritalin
-Yh i know I'm sickening
+Yh I know I'm sickening
 I can't help it tho
 This is what I'm living